 - Pecans (halved or chopped)

-- Smear of fruit preserves, jam or jelly
+- Small smear of fruit preserves, jam or jelly, like blackberry preserves

 - Fresh sliced berries